 Claim: Photograph shows eleven original staff members of Microsoft in 1978.

-The photograph of Microsoft staff members in 1978 reproduced above has been circulated online for many years bearing titles such as "Would you have invested?"
+A photograph of Microsoft staff members in 1978 has been circulated online for many years bearing titles such as "Would you have invested?"
 It reflects the notion that, back in 1978, not many people might have predicted that a small group of casually-dressed, long-haired youngsters was creating a corporation that would, four decades later, reach an estimated market value of

 In December 1978, Microsoft had just completed its first million-dollar sales year, and the decision was made to decamp from the company's Albuquerque, New Mexico, headquarters and relocate to bigger and better digs in the Pacific Northwest state of Washington.
 The formal studio photograph displayed above was taken on